 If you are considering continuing with an advanced degree at Michigan Tech after graduation, the first step is applying through the Graduate School.
 The admissions staff there can answer questions regarding the application process, requirements, and special programs.
 You may apply to graduate school when you have junior class standing (60 earned credit hours).

-- The ME-EM department does offer an accelerated Master’s program which allows students to count up to 6 acceptable credits towards both the BS and MS degrees (double-counting).
-Student must have a 3.25 cumulative GPA to qualify and declare their interest in this program when applying to grad school.
+- The ME-EM department does offer an accelerated Master’s program which allows Michigan Tech undergraduate students to count up to 6 acceptable credits towards both the BS and MS degrees (double-counting).
+Student must have a 3.00 minimum cumulative GPA to qualify and declare their interest in this program when applying to grad school.
 The application to the accelerated masters program must be submitted prior to undergraduate graduation.
 Inquire with the graduate school about which undergraduate credits may be acceptable to use for the MS degree.
 Students may only pursue the accelerated BS/MS if they remain enrolled at Michigan Tech.
-A student may not have a gap between graduation with the BS and commencement of the MS degree (a break over summer is fine however).
+A student may not have a gap between graduation with the BS and starting the MS degree (a break over summer is fine however).
 Students may be able to take advantage of the accelerated masters program even if both degrees are not in the same department (e.g. a BSME student might pursue an MS in biomedical engineering or an MBA).
-Direct inquires about programs and which credits may be acceptable to use for the MS degree to the Graduate School.
+Inquires about programs and which credits may be acceptable to use for the MS degree should be directed to the Graduate School.

-If you are thinking of graduate school/post-graduate education at another institution, you must contact that other school to get details on how to apply, required admissions testing (GRE, GMAT, LSAT, MCAT, etc), program requirements, accelerated programs, use of senior rule credits, etc.
+If you are thinking of graduate school/post-graduate education at another institution, you must contact graduate admissions there to get details on how to apply, required testing (GRE, GMAT, LSAT, MCAT, etc), program requirements, accelerated programs, use of senior rule credits, etc.